funktionale-programmierung/bob2015/2021/how-to-direct.md

 - set the YouTube steam key in obs
   - go to **File** -> **Settings** -> **Stream**
   - select ```YouTube - RTMP```, ```Primary YouTube ingest server``` and enter the stream key for your room
-  - ask Felix for the stream key for your room
+  - ask Felix for the stream key for your room / pinned comment in mattermost BOB-Regie
 - set stream qualitiy in obs
   - go to **File** -> **Settings** -> **Video**
   - Set ``Output Scaled Resolution`` to 1280x720